apache/mesos/docs/gpu-support.md

 ## Framework Capabilities
-Once you launch an agent with the flags above, GPU resources will be advertised to the mesos master along side all of the traditional resources such as CPUs, memory, and disk.
+Once you launch an agent with the flags above, GPU resources will be advertised to the Mesos master along side all of the traditional resources such as CPUs, memory, and disk.
 However, the master will only forward offers that contain GPUs to frameworks that have explicitly enabled the `GPU_RESOURCES` framework capability.

-The choice to make frameworks explicitly opt-in to this `GPU_RESOURCES` capability was to keep legacy frameworks from accidentally consuming non-GPU resources on GPU-capable machines (and thus blocking your GPU jobs from running).
+The choice to make frameworks explicitly opt-in to this `GPU_RESOURCES` capability was to keep legacy frameworks from accidentally consuming non-GPU resources on GPU-capable machines (and thus preventing your GPU jobs from running).
 It's not that big a deal if all of your nodes have GPUs, but in a mixed-node environment, it can be a big problem.

-An example of setting this capability in a C++ based framework can be seen below:
+An example of setting this capability in a C++-based framework can be seen below:

     FrameworkInfo framework;